Meher Baba: 1960–1969: Final years and death

 In 1962, Baba held one of his last public functions, a mass meeting in India called the East-West Gathering.
 At these meetings, at which his Western followers were invited to meet his Indian disciples, Baba gave darshan to many thousands, despite the physical strain this caused him.
-Despite deteriorating health, he continued what he called his "Universal Work", which included fasting and seclusion, until his death on 31 January 1969.
-His samadhi in Meherabad, India, has become a place of international pilgrimage.
+Despite deteriorating health, he continued what he called his "Universal Work", which included fasting and seclusion, until his death.
 In the mid-1960s Baba became concerned with the drug culture in the West and began correspondences with several Western academics, including Timothy Leary and Richard Alpert, in which he discouraged the use of hallucinogenic drugs for spiritual purposes.
 In 1966, Baba's responses to questions on drugs were published in a pamphlet titled God in a Pill?
-Meher Baba stated that drug use was spiritually damaging and that if enlightenment were possible through drugs then "God is not worthy of being God".
-Meher Baba instructed his young Western disciples to spread this message; in doing so, they increased awareness of Meher Baba's teachings.
-In an interview with Frederick Chapman, a Harvard graduate and Fulbright scholar who met Meher Baba during a year of study in India, Baba described LSD as "harmful physically, mentally, and spiritually" and warned that "[its continued use] leads to madness or death".
+Baba stated that drug use was spiritually damaging and that if enlightenment were possible through drugs then "God is not worthy of being God".
+Baba instructed his young Western disciples to spread this message; in doing so, they increased awareness of Baba's teachings.
+In an interview with Frederick Chapman, a Harvard graduate and Fulbright scholar who met Baba during a year of study in India, Baba described LSD as "harmful physically, mentally, and spiritually" and warned that "[its continued use] leads to madness or death".
 Baba lovers in the United States, Europe, and Australia initiated an anti-drug campaign during this period.
-Though some contend that this campaign was mostly futile, it attracted new followers to Meher Baba.
+Though some contend that this campaign was mostly futile, it attracted new followers to Baba.
 Furthermore, some of Baba's views entered into academic debate on the merits and dangers of hallucinogens.